|

 however, you have been working on another problem for a week

-is recommended that you discontinue the hypnotic therapy for
+is recommended that you discontinue the hypnotic treatment

 instead.
 Work on one problem at a time.